amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 }
 ```

-You place this file in the Dapr components folder that you specify when running the application with Dapr.
+You place this file in a `components` folder that you specify when running the Dapr application.

-The Secrets Management component configuration file uses the JSON file as a secret store.
-It is also placed in the components folder:
+The following secrets management component configuration file consumes the JSON file as a secret store.
+It's also placed in the `components` folder:

 ```yaml
 apiVersion: dapr.io/v1alpha1